 II.
 Perioral and Intraoral Soft Tissue Examination

 - FACE: (Figure 1) The extraoral assessment includes inspection of the face, head, and neck.
 The face, ears, and neck are observed, noting any asymmetry or changes on the skin such as crusts, fissuring, growths, and/or color change.
-The regional lymph node areas are bilaterally palpated to detect any enlarged nodes, and if detected, their mobility and consistency.
+The regional lymph node areas are bilaterally palpated to detect any enlarged nodes.
+If enlargement is detected, the examiner should determine the mobility and consistency of the nodes.
 A recommended order of examination includes the preauricular, submandibular, anterior cervical, posterior auricular, and posterior cervical regions.

 The perioral and intraoral examination procedure follows a seven-step systematic assessment of the lips; labial mucosa and sulcus; commissures, buccal mucosa, and sulcus; gingiva and alveolar ridge; tongue; floor of the mouth; and hard and soft palate.